Our playroom re-do project is nearing an end (

 Next step – finding pom pom trim.
 I knew I wanted yellow, but finding the right hue of yellow was tough.
 I didn’t want too pale, but I definitely didn’t want mustard yellow either.
 Since none of the local fabric/craft stores carried yellow pom trim, I took my chances online and ordered 12 yards from Dove Originals

 for $14.95 ($22 with tax/shipping), which was more than I needed for the project but I’ll find a use for the leftovers!
-Update: you can also get these trims
+Oh, and how fun would this trim be for a kids’ room??

 I had every intention of doing things the right way and sewing the trim on like a professional.
 But then I started and got bored, so I whipped out the glue gun.
 And that sped things up considerably!